Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 # MovementOnTheWorld_TacoSupport
-The Movement on the World tour map guides for guildwars 2 on Taco !
+The Movement on the World tour map guides for guildwars 2 on BLISH-HUD !

 Simply put the "MoW_TacO.taco" into the *POIs* folder of the Taco App OR the "MoW.taco" into the *markers* folder of your Blish-HUD installation.
 Tutorial in the [Wiki](https://github.com/Sutcenes/MovementOnTheWorld_TacoSupport/wiki) section.